Double Thick Crochet Hot Pad Pattern (Heat-Safe + Beginner-Friendly)

 Want more free crochet patterns like this?
 I share beginner-friendly kitchen projects, printable guides, and what I am working making next – straight to your inbox.

-👉 Join the Cozy Crochet Newsletter
+👉 Join The Tasteful Thread Newsletter

 About the Author